The Quick-Start Guide to Pet Insurance

 girl in pajamas with big white dog in her lap

-There are over 85 million pets in the US, but according to the North American Pet Health Insurance Association (NAPHIA), only 2 million of them are covered by pet insurance.
+There are over 111 million pet owning households in the US, but according to the North American Pet Health Insurance Association (NAPHIA), only 5.36 million of our dogs and cats are covered by pet insurance.
+Even though the number of covered pets is growing by nearly 22% per year, the market penetration is still quite small.
 The cost of treating a sick or injured pet can climb into the thousands of dollars, yet 87% of pet parents are paying out of pocket for expensive trips to the vet.
-We have health insurance for ourselves and our families, so why not for our beloved furry pals?

 husky and man outside on sunny day